Where does the WCC ride?

 Does the Club ride in all weather conditions?

 No. The WCC does not ride in the rain; other weather factors [wind, temperature, humidity] will also influence riding decisions.
 During the ride season, scheduled rides will be modified or cancelled when conditions so require.

 What If I have a problem with my bike?
 How do I get back?

-It is the riders' responsibility to make their way back to the start point, or home, if your bike cannot be fixed on-site.
+It is the riders' responsibility to make their way back to the Meet Point, or home, if your bike cannot be fixed on-site.
 Most minor mechanical problems can be resolved when they occur.
 However, in the event of a major breakdown [drivetrain failure, cracked frame] a celphone call to a friend or relative may be required.
 CAA now offers a Members' service that will either repair your bike or return you home.
 If all else fails, be prepared to pay for a taxi ride.